 You’ll know if it is running too rich – unburnt fuel will probably be spluttering out of the exhaust and there will be lots of smoke.
 It will bog down and cut out if you try to rev it.

 Lean the LSN out by turning clockwise in 1/8th increments.
-Be careful not to tune the engine too lean as this will cause it to get too hot.
+Be careful not to run the engine too lean as this will cause overheating and potential damage.